The Elder Scrolls III: Morrowind: Development

-A third title in the Elder Scrolls series was first conceived during the development of Daggerfall, though it was initially to be set in the Summerset Isles and called Tribunal.
-Following the release of Daggerfall, it was set up around an SVGA version of XnGine, which Bethesda later used in Battlespire, and set in the province of Morrowind.
+A third title in The Elder Scrolls series was conceived during the development of The Elder Scrolls II: Daggerfall, though it was initially to be set in the Summerset Isles and called Tribunal.
+Following the release of Daggerfall, it was set up around an SVGA version of XnGine, which Bethesda later used in The Elder Scrolls Legends: Battlespire, and set in the province of Morrowind.
 The game was "much closer to Daggerfall in scope", encompassing the whole province of Morrowind, rather than the isle of Vvardenfell, and allowing the player to join all five Dunmer Great Houses.
 The blight was conceived as a dynamic force, progressively expanding and destroying cities in its wake.
 It was finally decided that the scope of the original design was too grand given the technology current at the time.
 According to Ken Rolston, something was said approximating "We're not ready for it, we don't want to jump into this and fail".
-The project was put on hold in 1997, as Bethesda went on to develop Redguard and Battlespire, though the project remained in the back of the developers' minds throughout this period.
+The project was put on hold in 1997, as Bethesda went on to develop The Elder Scrolls Adventures: Redguard and Battlespire, though the project remained in the back of the developers' minds throughout this period.

 The completion of Redguard in 1998 led to a return to the Morrowind project, as the developers felt a yearning in their audience to return to the classically epic forms of the earlier titles.
 Finding that the gaps between their technical capacities and those of rival companies had grown in the interim, Bethesda sought to revitalize itself and return to the forefront of the industry, an effort spearheaded by project leader Todd Howard.
 The XnGine was scrapped and replaced with a licensed copy of NetImmerse, a Direct3D powered engine, with transform and lighting capacity, 32-bit textures and skeletal animation.
 During their promotional campaign, Bethesda deliberately paralleled their screenshot releases with the announcement of NVIDIA's GeForce 4, as "being indicative of the outstanding water effects the technology is capable of".